Don't expect the ordinary

 Myth-busting scientist focusing on the misterious microbes live in our body.
 Tim is a Professor of Genetic Epidemiology at Kings College, London and has recently been elected to the prestigious Fellowship of the Academy of Medical Sciences.

-Data journalist and illustrator from New York City.
+New York based data journalist and illustrator.
 Mona is Data Editor of the Guardian, and columnist for New York Magazine.
 Her data sketches have been used by the United Nations and appeared in the National Geographic, VICE and the BBC.
 Mona previously worked at the Bank of England, Transparency International and the International Organisation for Migration.
 She likes lists.

 The man behind the No Impact Project, an experiment of "zero impact" lifestyle, producing no trash, consuming no goods, using no carbon-based transportation and no paper products with his family for one year.
 Colin is also a dharma teacher in the Kwan Um School of Zen, and a former Green Party candidate for the United States House of Representatives.